 Of course, after you take these simple steps, then you can consider a more thorough consideration of your estate plan, like a trust or will, beneficiary designations, etc.

-for yourself and for the most vulnerable members of your community who are at greater risk.
+Do it for yourself and for the most vulnerable Members of your community who are at greater risk.

 Stephen C. Hartnett, J.D., LL.M.